Vinzons: History

 The town was established in 1581 by the Franciscan priests without a patron saint and without a church.
 In 1611, Fr.
 Juan de Losar, OFM built a church named after Saint Peter.
 Fr.
 Losar was the first Parish Priest of the church.
 In 1624, the whole town of Tacboan was relocated and it was called Indan where a new church was built with the same Patron Saint, St. Peter the Apostle.
+The 1818 census showed the area had 675 native families and 6 Spanish-Filipino families.

 Geography

 Barangays

 Vinzons is politically subdivided into 19 barangays.
 Each barangay consists of puroks and some have sitios.

 Listed here with their current Barangay Captains.